Alisal Lore: A Window to California History

 Looking Back to 1810

 The land is nestled in the Santa Ynez Valley bound by a river on the northeast and a coastal mountain range on the southwest.
-The range barricades the coastal flow, producing warmer valley days and cooler valley nights.
+The range barricades the coastal flow, producing warm valley days and cool valley nights.
 The adjacent river and seasonal streams that cross this land abound with annual runs of 10-pound steelhead trout.
-The rolling hills are dotted with valley oaks and coast live oaks, many of which will live up to 300 years.
+The rolling hills are dotted with valley oaks and coastal live oaks, many of which will live up to 300 years.
 The verdant glens and riverbanks, shadowed by the mountain backdrop, support healthy groves of western sycamores.
 Deer graze cautiously, fearing mountain lions, bears, and coyotes.
-Original inhabitants used this land for hunting and for gathering acorns and, most recently, for raising livestock.
-A newly arrived people who have come from across the ocean have also seen the promise of this land.
+Original inhabitants used this land for hunting and for gathering acorns.
+A newly arrived people who came from across the ocean also saw the promise of this land.
 The original inhabitants called this land “Nojoqui.”
 The new arrivals know it by the name “Alisal” (meaning “grove of sycamores”).

 Raimundo Carrillo & Others: 1843-1862

 Thirty-nine years after the Spanish padres established the Mission Santa Inés (1804) in the Chumash village of Ahajalapu, these lands across the Santa Ynez River were granted to Raimundo Carrillo.
 Carrillo received the 13,500-acre grant for his service to the newly established Mexican government.
 The sole economic focus of this land for the next 40 years (by Carrillo and five subsequent owners) would be raising livestock, primarily cattle.